rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 ![NvimTree](../images/nvim_tree.png)

-As we can see below after NORMAL the open file is not shown but the buffer with NvimTree, in case we are not in the right buffer we can use the <kbd>CTRL</kbd> <kbd>h</kbd> command provided by NvChad to place ourselves in the buffer on the left.
+As we can see below after NORMAL the open file is not shown but the buffer with NvimTree, in case we are not in the right buffer we can use the <kbd>leader</kbd> <kbd>e</kbd> command provided by NvChad to switch the focus on NvimTree.

 Once positioned we will have a series of commands for working on the file tree.
 The most common commands are: